Alec-Hudson24/Alec-Hudson24/README.md

-### 2. Systems Dynamics and Controls Autonomous Indycar Controller
+### 2. Systems Dynamics and Controls Autonomous IndyCar Controller
-   - Desinged a controller to autonomously get a Indycar around a track
+   - Designed a controller to autonomously get a IndyCar around a track
    - Matlab and Matlab plugins
    - Enhanced Stability by a factor of 10
    - [Systems Final Presentation.pdf](https://github.com/user-attachments/files/24333923/Systems.Final.Presentation.pdf)